ChristianSilvermoon/Modularized-Shell-Runtime-Config/bash-extras/README.md

 Bookmarks are stored/refererenced from an *Associative Array* named `$CD_BKM` (CD Bookmarks)

-If `$CD_BKM` already exists, then super cd will not create the default bookmarks
+If `$CD_BKM` already exists, then Super CD will not create the default bookmarks

 Try adding your own `.bashrc` that just defines bookmarks that loads *after* Super CD

-Alternatively, you can customize your super-cd `.bashrc`
+Alternatively, you can customize your Super CD `.bashrc`

 If you want to create the array in your own config, do so with `declare -gA CD_BKM` to create the required global Associative Array.